 7. Collaboration tools

-With ThoughtSpot, a sales director could share a filtered Liveboard in Salesforce to help reps track pipeline by territory in real time.
+With ThoughtSpot, a sales director could share a filtered Liveboard in Salesforce to help reps track the pipeline by territory in real time.
 Plus, Note tiles let you add guidance or context inside the Liveboard itself, so every user knows exactly what the data is telling them and what to do next.

 Top enterprise business intelligence tools